lechmazur/nyt-connections/README.md

 | Qwen 2.5 72B | 14.8
 | DeepSeek-V2.5 | 9.9

+## Notes
+- A temperature setting of 0 was used
+- Multi-turn ensemble is my unpublished system.
+It utilizes multiple LLMs, multi-turn dialogues, and other proprietary techniques.
+It is slower and more costly to run but it does very well.
+It [outperforms]

 ## Updates and Other Benchmarks
 Follow [@lechmazur](https://x.com/LechMazur) on X (Twitter) for other upcoming benchmarks and more.